fac-17/cgko-week-4/README.md

 ### What we have learned

-- there is a HTML5 <datalist> tag that is used to provide an "autocomplete" feature on <input> elements.
+- There is a HTML5 <datalist> tag that is used to provide an "autocomplete" feature on <input> elements.
 Users will see a drop-down list of pre-defined options as they input data. (carefull! - cant be styled) https://www.w3schools.com/tags/tag_datalist.asp

 - We now understand the connection between srever, router and handler functions